Cevdet Sidal

 Bio

 Cevdet Sidal served in the Turkish Army as a signaler during the Korean War.
-He was born the youngest of three siblings in Istanbul, Turkey.
-He was part of the Battle of Kunu-ri and various other engagements with the enemy, fighting in guerrilla style warfare.
-He lost many friends and was in constant harm.
-While in Korea, his occupation of signaler was integral to the success of the fronts.
-A signaler sends messages about the needs of the troops, whether for ammunition or other supplies.
-Despite the hardships, he found opportunities for found memories while in Korea.
-He is proud of his service in Korea.
+Born the youngest of three siblings in Istanbul, Turkey, he participated in the Battle of Kunu-ri and various other engagements, often involving guerrilla-style warfare.
+Amid constant danger, he lost many friends.
+His role as a signaler was integral to the success of the fronts, as he communicated the troops’ needs for ammunition and other supplies.
+Despite the hardships, he found opportunities for fond memories in Korea and remains proud of his service.

 Video Clips